Dedzsinator/pyHMSSQL/ARCHITECTURE.md

   - Each index is stored in a separate file
   - Loaded on-demand to minimize memory usage

+## Join Algorithms

+The system implements multiple join algorithms:

+1. **Hash Join**:
+   - Builds a hash table on the smaller relation
+   - Probes the hash table with the larger relation
+   - Efficient for equality joins

+2. **Sort-Merge Join**:
+   - Sorts both relations on the join key
+   - Merges the sorted relations
+   - Efficient for sorted data

+3. **Index Join**:
+   - Uses an index on one relation
+   - Looks up matching records for each tuple in the other relation
+   - Efficient when an index exists on the join column

+4. **Nested Loop Join**:
+   - Fallback algorithm when others aren't applicable
+   - Iterates through both relations

 ## Query Optimization Techniques

 The Optimizer implements several strategies: